 James R. Angell

-Jim Angell has acted as lead counsel in commercial financing transactions totaling over $1 billion.
-His practice emphasizes commercial finance and asset-based lending, representing institutional lenders in structuring, negotiating, and documenting sophisticated single-lender, multiple-lender, and borrower-financing transactions.
+Jim has an in-depth understanding of commercial finance and asset-based lending, representing institutional lenders in structuring, negotiating and documenting sophisticated single-lender, multiple-lender and borrower-financing transactions.

 Kennedy Berkley is recognized within Kansas and throughout the Midwest for our knowledge and experience in the agricultural industry.
 Our agribusiness lawyers represent local, regional, and national agribusiness clients, including agricultural co-ops, grain farmers, livestock producers, equipment manufacturers, input suppliers, agricultural lenders, and other ag-related businesses, in all aspects of their operations.

 A native of Downs, Kansas, Jim joined Kennedy Berkley in 1999 after graduating from Washburn University School of Law.
 He earned his undergraduate degree in business administration with an emphasis on accounting from the University of Kansas.

 Jim serves on the Board of Directors for The Bank of Tescott, a $400MM Kansas bank.
 He is also a member of the American Bar Association, Kansas Bar Association, and Saline-Ottawa County Bar Association, and is actively involved in several charitable and community organizations.